 You may have your own strategies for avoiding online fraud, like checking for trust seals on websites.
 Unfortunately, it isn't difficult for scammers to copy symbols like the Verisign logo and the PayPal Verified certificate.
 And before someone catches on to that, you might already be a victim.
 That's why it's important to check a few things and review some third-party sources when it feels like a website or email offer isn't on the level.

 Play It Safe

-- Call their phone number to ask about their return policy.
-A lot of scam companies either won't answer the phone or won't be happy to discuss details with you.
+- Phone numbers.
+Does the site list a phone number?
+If so, give them a call to ask about their return policy.
+A lot of scam companies either won't list a number, answer the phone, or happily discuss details about their products or policies with you.

-With advances in software and computer literacy, anyone can make a pretty convincing e-commerce website or banner ad now.
+Like the old saying goes: If it sounds too good to be true, it probably is.
+With advances in software and computer literacy, anyone can make a pretty convincing e-commerce website, banner ad, or promotional email.
 Luckily, there are a lot of warning signs you can look for.

 - Requests for personal information.
 You should never give out things like your Social Security number or passwords unless it's through a secure federal form or something of that caliber.

 - Any and all downloads for anything ever.
 Don't be afraid to download a coupon or something—just triple-check the URL behind it to know what exactly you're downloading and from where you're getting it.